steven-lehmann/ToDo_List/README.md

 7. Hash the passwords
 8. Use realtokens for user login (big random number)
 9. MVC client that supports all API features (+ support due-dates)
-10. Nice GUI: Display all ToDo entries in a list, Validate all(username, password, ToDo-title) input data (on the client)
+10. Nice GUI: Display all ToDo entries in a list, Validate all(username, password, ToDo-title, dueDate today or in the future) input data (on the client)